Hervé Renard: Second spell with Zambia

 On 22 October 2011, it was announced that Renard had returned for a second stint as coach of Zambia on a one-year contract.
 He led the team to their first victory in the AFCON in 2012.
 The win was dedicated to the 18 players who perished in April 1993, after a plane carrying the squad crashed just miles from the site of the 2012 final in Gabon.

 In May 2012, Chishimba Kambwili, the Zambian sports minister, announced he expected Renard to sign a new contract by the end of the month.

 After Zambia were eliminated from the group stages of the 2013 Africa Cup of Nations, Renard said that it was his fault.
 He later criticised CAF for not allowing Zambia, as the 2012 winners of the AFCON, the chance to compete at the 2013 FIFA Confederations Cup.

 Renard was released from his contract by the Football Association of Zambia in October 2013, in preparation for a role with French club Sochaux.

 Sochaux

 On 7 October 2013 it was announced that Renard was appointed as the new manager of French Ligue 1 side Sochaux.
 In April 2014, he was linked with the Morocco national team job.

 The club was involved in a relegation fight in May 2014, and after being relegated, he left the club later that month.
 In July 2014, he was announced to be on the shortlist for the Ivory Coast job.

 Ivory Coast

-Renard as Ivory Coast at the 2015 Africa Cup of Nations.
+Renard as Ivory Coast manager at the 2015 Africa Cup of Nations.

 Renard was appointed as manager of the Ivory Coast national team in July 2014.
 He was manager at the 2015 Africa Cup of Nations, and praised the organization of the tournament.
 He won the competition, becoming the first coach to win two Africa Cup of Nations with different countries.